 You may decide that new or “gently used” books are best if you plan to use them throughout your career.
 However, if you just need the book for a semester or two, consider options that could save you time and money.
 Instead of buying books brand new, see if the campus bookstore has a rental program.
 Visit the library to review their online catalog and book inventory. eBooks are a great option and often cheaper than paper versions—plus, they give you the ability to easily search text, which may be critical to helping you study.
 Audiobooks are another option that many learners prefer.

-5. Tax-free shopping days.
-You’ll often hear about tax-free shopping days that occur in late summer when it’s time to do back-to-school shopping.
-This is a great way to save money on clothing and school supplies while preparing your son or daughter to start another school year.
-While some states might offer more tax-free items than other states, such as footwear and computer equipment, not all states participate in the program.
-So if you live in a state that doesn’t sponsor a tax-free shopping day, consider shopping in a nearby state if the commute seems reasonable.
+Tax-free shopping days typically occur in late summer, around the time for back-to-school shopping.
+Avoiding sales tax is a great way to save money on clothing and back-to-school supplies.
+While some states might offer more tax-free items than others, not all states participate in the program.
+So, if you live in a state that doesn’t sponsor a tax-free back-to-school shopping day, consider back-to-school shopping in a nearby state.

 - Take your back-to-school shopping online.